Fontainebleau France Travel Guide

 Mild weather, blossoming gardens, and fewer crowds make this ideal for Château visits and light hikes.

-Warm and sunny days, perfect for outdoor activities, but expect more visitors.
+Warm and sunny days, perfect for outdoor activities, but expect a greater number of visitors.

 Crisp weather and stunning fall foliage in the forest create a picturesque setting.